exakat/exakat-docs/Reference/Rules/Php/ShouldUseFunction.rst

 The speed bump range from 2 to 8 %, depending on the availability of functions in the local scope.
 The overall bump is about 1 µs per functioncall, which makes it a micro optimisation until a lot of function calls are made.

 Based on one of `Marco Pivetta tweet <https://twitter.com/Ocramius/status/811504929357660160>`_.
+This analysis is a related to Performances/Php74ArrayKeyExists, and is a more general version.

 .. code-block:: php